needlestack/gmc64/README.md

 A game built here saves to a real disk image that loads on an actual Commodore 64 running the original 1985 GameMaker disk.
 Anything authored on that hardware loads here without translation.
 New creations can ship to a 1541.
-Old creations can ship to social media.
+Old creations can ship to the web.

 ## Quick start

 Click any of the image links at the top of this page to dive in.
-That's it.

 Then: